ibm-cloud-docs/watson-assistant/search-customsearch-add.md

       ![Select Customserivce](images/select-custom-service.png)

-## Setting up a custom service with server credentials
+## Setting up a Custom service with server credentials
 {: #setup-custom-service-server}

 To set up Custom service on your assistant with server credentials, use the following procedure: